omarghetti/vc-challenge/README.md

 At the moment, there is not a proper ranking in the current API.

-One possibility would be to rank the results based on the frequency of the searched terms inside the indexed document
+One possibility would be to rank the results based on the frequency of the searched terms inside the indexed document using one of the SOTA algoritms (BM25, TF-IDF, etc)